 What is Bugleweed?

 Known botanically as Lycopus virginicus, this is a perennial plant that generally thrives in damp regions.
 Packed with various photochemical compounds, including tannins, lycopene, lithospermic acid, chlorogenic acid, caffeic acid, rosmarinic acid, and ellagic acid, it is also a good source of resin and magnesium.
-If sources are to be believed, this plant owes its medicinal properties to the abundance of lithospermic acid and other organic acid.
+If sources are to be believed, this plant owes its medicinal properties to the abundance of lithospermic acid and other organic acids.

-Bugleweed Benefits for Skin:
+Bugleweed Benefits for Skin

 1. Promotes Quick Healing: